szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Therefore, it starts with a +2 bonus (from +3), which improves to +1 at level 5, 0 at level 10, -1 at level 15, and -2 at level 20.

-It also changes the saving throw from Spell to Breath and makes it bypass magic resistance, though it can still be dispelled.
+It also changes the Saving Throw from Spell to Breath and makes it bypass Magic Resistance, though it can still be dispelled.

 Finally, in BG2EE, it also replaces the HORRENDOUS sound while it is active in the field with BGEE's version, which is much more tame and less annoying.